Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms

 In this section, we first introduce the typical data-dependent error bounds of general vector-valued functions and compare them with our bounds.
 Then, we present traditional works for two special cases, multi-class classification and multi-label learning, and then compare their statistical properties with ours.
-Specifically, from the following comparisons, our error bounds are \textit{excess risk bounds} while others are \textit{generalization error bounds}.
-The \textit{excess risk bound} is defined as $\mathcal{E}(\widehat{h}) - \mathcal{E}(h^*),$ while the \textit{generalization error bound} measures the difference between the expected loss and the empirical loss for any hypotheses $\mathcal{E}(h) - \widehat{\mathcal{E}}(h).$ It is more difficult to obtain \textit{excess risk bounds}.
+Specifically, from the following comparisons, our theoretical results estimate \textit{excess risk} $\mathcal{E}(\widehat{h}) - \mathcal{E}(h^*)$ while others estimate \textit{generalization error} $\mathcal{E}(h) - \widehat{\mathcal{E}}(h).$